Saba-Owais/Number-guessing-game/README.md

 # Number-guessing-game
-Number Guessing Game: Guess the randomly generated number within a range.
-Receive feedback after each guess.
-Fun and interactive!"
+"Number Guessing Game is a simple yet entertaining game where the player tries to guess a randomly generated number within a specified range.
+The game provides feedback to the player after each guess, indicating whether the guess is too high, too low, or correct.
+Players can keep guessing until they correctly identify the hidden number or choose to quit.
+This project aims to provide a fun and interactive way to practice logical thinking and numerical intuition."